hmcts/azure-policy/README.md

 In order to prevent creating multiple managed identities with the same name when applying a policy to multiple subscriptions, it is advisable to append the name of the policy assignment with `_SUBSCRIPTION_NAME`.

+You must also append the subscription name to the displayName of the policy assignment e.g. Forwards all Activity Logs to an Azure Event Hub - DCD-CFT-Sandbox

 This will make it much easier to differentiate managed identities from one another and make it easier to assign permissions.